yardenshoham/nalgeon.github.io/content/posts/2022/sqlean-define/index.md

 +++
 date = 2022-09-08T15:30:00Z
-title = "User-defined functions in SQLite" description = "Write functions in plain SQL." image = "/sqlean/cover.png" slug = "sqlean-define" tags = ["sqlite"]
+title = "User-Defined Functions in SQLite" description = "Write functions in plain SQL." image = "/sqlean/cover.png" slug = "sqlean-define" tags = ["sqlite"]
 +++

-_Write functions in plain SQL using the 'define' extension._
+Most database engines provide a lot of built-in functions.
+Still, sometimes they are not enough, and people turn to writing their own — _user-defined_ — functions in plain SQL or some SQL-based language (like pl/sql in Oracle or pl/pgsql in Postgres).

-SQLite does not directly support user-defined functions.
-Sure, one can write a function in C or Python and register it within SQLite.
-But not in SQL itself.
+SQLite does not support user-defined functions by default.
+But you can easily enable them using the `define` extension.

-Luckily for us, SQLite provides an extension mechanism.
-One of such extensions — `define` — allows writing functions in regular SQL.
+**Note**.
+Unlike other DBMS, adding extensions in SQLite is a breeze.
+Download a file, run one database command — and you are good to go.

 With `define` writing a custom function becomes as easy as: